Indre-V/bee-aware/README.md

 ### Contact

-- The contact section has two parts in one box.
-For visual purposes, same shadow style is coded around the border as in other sections.
-The end-user can subscribe to newsletter or send a message.
-All text fields are required and would not all user to subscribe or send otherwise.
+The contact section has two parts in one box.
+For visual consistency purposes, same shadow style is coded around the border as in other sections.
+Visitor can subscribe to newsletter or send a message.
+All text fields are required and would not allow the user to subscribe or send otherwise.
 The email field is validated as well.

+The contact box was designed to make the process for the user as easy as possible without any distractions, asking for too much information or confusing labels.

-Larger view screen has subscription and message parts display the the same row.
-For small screens, they are displayed in one column just like other all the other sections on small screen display.
-Hidden labels are added to the input fields for accessibility.
+_Larger View Screen_ has subscription and message parts display the the same row.

 <details><summary><b>Contact Medium and Large Screen</b></summary>